fno2010/resume/resume.md

 **Jingxuan Zhang** is a PhD candidate in the Department of Computer Science at Tongji University, advised by Prof. Y. Richard Yang.
 He was also a CSC (China Scholarship Council) sponsored visiting researcher at Yale univerisity from 2018 to 2020.
-His doctoral research focuses on network resource discovery, abstraction and programming consistency for large-scale data analytics systems.
+His doctoral research focuses on network visibility, intelligence and controllability for large-scale data-intensive network.
 He is also an active member of IETF ALTO WG and OpenDaylight open source community.
+He has published 3 RFCs and 2 Active WG Internet-Drafts.
 <br style="clear: both;" />